cannatag/ldap3/docs/manual/source/welcome.rst

 * **GitHub** for providing the *free source repository space and tools* I use to develop this project.

-* **Python Software Foundation** for providing support for building the test lab infrastructure.
+* The **Python Software Foundation** for providing support for building the test lab infrastructure.